lyoungblood/realtime-web-analytics-workshop/module-1/README.md

 If you see folders and objects inside the folders that were delivered by the Kinesis Firehose Delivery Stream, everything is working correctly, and you can proceed to the next module.

 </p></details>

+When you see the stack showing a **CREATE_COMPLETE** status, you are ready to move on to the next module.

 ### Start next module